 We encourage our workforce to report concerns, including by providing centralised and confidential reporting tools and mandatory reporting requirements for line leaders.
 We do not tolerate any form of retaliation for raising a concern.
 We ceased using non-disclosure agreements (NDAs) or imposing confidentiality obligations on complainants in respect of their experiences in settlement agreements relating to sexual harassment in March 2019.
 We do not enforce any NDAs or confidentiality obligations on complainants of sexual harassment in historical agreements.

 Investigations of reports of sexual harassment are conducted by our specialised Investigations and Response team, which is independent from our other business units.
-This team includes experts trained in a person-centred, trauma-informed approach to help place the impacted person at the centre of decisions made during the investigation process and to minimise the risk of further harm to that individual.
+This team includes experts trained in a person-centred, trauma-informed approach to help place the impacted person at the centre of decisions made during the investigation process and to minimise the risk of further harm to the individual.

 Measuring